thiswillbeyourgithub/Clozolkor/README.md

 * If you have a very slow device, especially on mobile, turning off nightmode seems to speed up the card loading

 * If you want to allow clozolkor to automatically use the Sans Forgetica font if the ease is low or if the card is a leech, you have to install the font yourself on all your devices.
-Otherwise clozolkor works fine but won't use that.
+Otherwise clozolkor works fine but won't use this font.

 ### If you like the idea, these addons will interest you